tyanai/vManager-Plugin-Jenkins/README.md

-This plugin can also work in a hybrid model - aka, keep your current way of launching sessions using batch, while letting this plugin take over monitoring the session progress, creation of JUnit and summary report.
+This plugin can also work in a hybrid model - aka, keep your current way of launching sessions using batch, while letting this plugin take over monitoring the session\'s progress, creation of JUnit and summary report.

 ## Features

--   Free-style job plugin (can perform all Verisium Manager API call).
+-   Free-style job plugin (can perform all Verisium Manager vAPI call).
 -   Support static/dynamic API calls
 -   Support dynamic authentication per user id.
 -   Special build step for performing launch of vsif files dynamically.
--   Support Dashboard portal for showing the session status. (plugin ver 1.9 and above).
+-   Support Dashboard portal for showing the session status.
--   Support the JUnit Report format for showing pass/fail runs charts (plugin ver 1.9 and above).
+-   Support the JUnit Report format for showing pass/fail runs charts.
--   Support the Jenkins Pipeline Step API (plugin ver 2.5.1 and above).
+-   Support the Jenkins Pipeline Step API.
 -   Support the ability to delete sessions with every manual/automatic build removal (plugin ver 2.5.2 and above).
 -   Adds a link within the project page for direct access to the